nk2655/SDC_1_Project_3_Behavioral_Cloning/writeup.md

 print(len(train_data))
 print(len(valid_data))
 ```
-* The number of epochs is 100, the batch size of both train_gen and validation_gen is 128 since I use a data set from Udacity that only include 8000 images.
-I used 6428 images per training epoch and1608 images for validation.
+* The number of epochs is 20, the batch size of both train_gen and validation_gen is 128 since I created almost 22000 images as data via train model in simulator.
+I used 17403 images per training epoch and 4351 images for validation.
 I chosen used Adam optimizer with 1e-4 learning rate.

 ### 3.4- Is the training data chosen appropriately?
 #### Training data has been chosen to induce the desired behavior in the simulation (i.e. keeping the car on the track).